How to organize your roadtrip through Yosemite Park in the Sierra Nevada?

 Iconic sites: Half Dome, El Capitan and the Falls

-Yosemite is famous for its impressive rock formations, such as Half Dome and El Capitan, a popular climbing destination.
+Yosemite is famous for its impressive rock formations, such as Half Dome and El Capitan, a major rock-climbing destination.
 Yosemite Falls, one of the highest waterfalls in North America, is a spectacular sight, especially in spring.

 Mariposa Grove’s giant redwoods

 To the south of the park, Mariposa Grove is home to more than 500 giant sequoias, including the famous Grizzly Giant.
-A walk through these thousand-year-old trees is an unforgettable experience.
+A stroll through these thousand-year-old trees is an unforgettable experience.

 Yosemite Valley: a hiker’s paradise